Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 | 0.1 – 3.9 | Low | Within 60 days | Within 90 days |

+#### How to remediate vulnerabilities

+The primary means of remediating a vulnerability is to update the library: in most cases, vulnerabilities (especially critical ones) are only published once a patch is available in a new version of the library.
+See section [9.
+Updating a library](#9-updating-a-library) for more details.
+Do check that the vulnerability is indeed solved in the newer version of the library.

+If no such remediation is available, do a risk assessment which will have one of these outcomes:
+- If we find that the vulnerability does not pose any actual risk, we can ‘allowlist’ it: that means we allow the specific vulnerability for this library/application to be present.
+This requires CISO approval.
+This _allowlist_ will be reviewed as part of a half-yearly measurement cycle.
+- We can mitigate the risk in some other way.
+If, for example, the vulnerability is limited to a single method in the library that is not called by our application.
+We can then test for the use of that method and fail the pipeline in that case, to prevent future accidental risks.
+- We may be able to replace, or stop using, the library completely; see [12.
+Replacing a library](#12-replacing-a-library) for more details.
+- In extreme cases, we will shut down the application until the vulnerability is resolved.

 ### 6. Handling license issues
 > SIG assesses whether a license is generally considered a risk for use within commercial software.
 Contact an IT lawyer to discuss license risks specifically for the code analyzed as well as the way it will be used.